-TP Group presents the consolidated comprehensive (loss) income in a single statement denominated "Consolidated statement of comprehensive (loss) income", which includes those items comprising net loss and other comprehensive income (OCI).
+TP Group presents the consolidated comprehensive income (loss) in a single statement denominated "Consolidated statement of comprehensive (loss) income", which includes those items comprising net income (loss) and other comprehensive income (OCI).

-The expenditures shown in TPG's consolidated statements of comprehensive (loss) income are presented in a combined manner, since the grouping of costs and expenses in a general fashion, allows knowing the different levels of (loss) income.
-Additionally, TPG presents the operating (loss) profit in its consolidated statements of comprehensive (loss) income, since such presentation is a common disclosure practice in the industry that TPG operates in.
+The expenditures shown in TPG's consolidated statements of comprehensive income (loss) are presented in a combined manner, since the grouping of costs and expenses in a general fashion, allows knowing the different levels of income (loss).
+Additionally, TPG presents the operating profit (loss) in its consolidated statements of comprehensive income (loss), since such presentation is a common disclosure practice in the industry that TPG operates in.